Rabbit health: Tonic immobility

 Coping with stress is a key aspect of rabbit behavior, and this can be traced to part of the brain known as ventral tegmental area (VTA).
 Dopaminergic neurons in this part of the brain release the hormone dopamine.
 In rabbits, it is released as part of a coping mechanism while in a heightened state of fear or stress, and has a calming effect.
 Dopamine has also been found in the rabbit's medial prefrontal cortex, the nucleus accumbens, and the amygdala.

 Tonic immobility (TI) is sometimes called "trancing" or "playing dead".
 Physiological and behavioral responses to human-induced TI have been found to indicate a fear-motivated stress state in rabbits.
 Accordingly, even though people think the rabbits enjoy it, the promotion of TI to try to increase a bond between rabbits and their owners is misplaced.
 However, some researchers conclude that inducing TI in rabbits is appropriate for certain medical procedures, as it holds less risk than anesthesia.

 Sore hocks

 The formation of open sores on the rabbit's hocks, commonly called sore hocks, is a problem that commonly afflicts mostly heavy-weight rabbits kept in cages with wire flooring or soiled solid flooring.
 The problem is most prevalent in rex-furred rabbits and heavy-weight rabbits (over 9 lb), as well as those with thin foot bristles.

 The condition results when, over the course of time, the protective bristle-like fur on the rabbit's hocks thins down.
 Standing urine or other unsanitary cage conditions can exacerbate the problem by irritating the sensitive skin.
 The exposed skin in turn can result in tender areas or, in severe cases, open sores, which may then become infected and abscessed if not properly cared for.

+Ear infections

+Rabbits are prone to external and middle ear infections that are often curable only with surgery, though treatment is effective on the short term.
+Lop-eared rabbits have been bred by humans for their cute appearance, but have medical issues that make them analogous to short faced dogs like pugs (with breathing problems).
+Specifically, lop ears close the ear canal, creating a site for infection, often leading in middle life to ear disease in the form of a middle ear infection (otitis media).

+Both lop-eared and half-lop-eared rabbits are at greater risk of ear infection, as are older rabbits in general, compared to erect-eared rabbits.
+Rabbit owners who report ear infections also describe decreased responsiveness and quality of life in affected rabbits.